AmaranthosIO/amaranthosio.github.io/content/library/events.md

     - language
     - concept
 ---
-An encapsulation of something thaat has already happened.
+An encapsulation of something that has already happened.